-The fourth edition of the Summer School, held in the current exceptional situation, is based on several essential assumptions:
+The fifth edition of the Summer School, held in the current exceptional situation, is based on several essential assumptions:

-Confirming and acknowledging the centrality of governance in decision-making processes
+Conferring and recognising the centrality of governance in decision-making processes

-In the scenario determined by the pandemic, everyone - businesses, public administrators, representatives of civil society, research and knowledge community - will be called upon to play an active role in recovery through new ways of working and collaborating.
-For this effort to be effective, it is essential that appropriate forms, methods and instruments of governance are identified.
-Building skills to govern these processes is crucial.
+In the scenario determined by the pandemic, everyone - businesses, public administrators, representatives of civil society, research and knowledge actors - will be called upon to play an active role in recovery through new ways of working and collaborating.
+For this effort to be effective, it is essential that appropriate forms, methods and instruments of governance are identified and competences capable of governing these processes are built.

-Waiting till it is safe to meet in person is not an acceptable option.
-We need to immediately start building a common understanding of the reconstruction and sustainable development of the different territorial contexts.
+It is necessary to immediately start building a shared vision for the reconstruction and sustainable development in the different territorial contexts.
 This requires a timely engagement in a process of elaboration and sharing of new knowledge, making full use of the potential of the digital network and the information society, as we have become accustomed to doing in recent months.

-The Smart Community: Value of the Community of Practice
+The Smart Community: The value of the Community of Practice